 Feast of the Annunciation

 The calendar may say we fly into the new year on the 1st of January, but history once had us change years on the 25th of March.
-This is day in which the Catholic Church placed the Feast of the Annunciation and thus the beginning of a “new” year.
+This is the day in which the Catholic Church dates the Feast of the Annunciation and thus the beginning of a “new” year.
 And even though the Gregorian calendar went into effect in the year 1582, the Florentines (and even those in Pisa) still held to tradition until the year 1749, when Granduca Francesco III di Lorena forced everyone to recognize ONLY the 1st of January.
 Our suggestion is to head towards the Basilica della Santissima Annunziata for the celebrations.

 Fortezza da Basso | ANTIQUES FAIR | 3° weekend of March